On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Introduction

 \section{Introduction}

 E-commerce has evolved rapidly and continued pushing the boundaries of digital platforms.
-People place orders online not only for household goods and electronics, but also for more perishable and time-sensitive goods such as grocery, meals, and medicines.
+Customers place orders online not only for household goods and electronics, but also for more perishable and time-sensitive goods such as grocery and food.
 The global online grocery market accounted for \$154.96 billion in 2018 and is expected to reach \$975.16 billion by 2027 \citep{og2020}.
 As a front runner in this market, Amazon has been providing free two-hour grocery delivery to its prime members since 2019 \citep{amzfresh2019}.
 In the meanwhile, meal delivery has been growing at a similar speed.
 The global online meal delivery market is expected to grow from \$91.41 billion in 2018 to \$182.33 billion by 2024 \citep{food2020}.
-The two types of meal delivery, platform-to-consumer and restaurant-to-consumer (or store-to-consumer in a grocery setting), have both experienced a surge in demand.
-While platforms such as Instacart and Grubhub enable small business owners to reach a broader customer base, large chain stores and restaurants try to build their own delivery capacity to maintain a reliable delivery service.
-McDonald operates its own delivery service called McDelivery in China and provides a 30-minute delivery guarantee to customers, which accounts for one-fifth of McDonald's revenue in mainland China \citep{mc2019, mc2020}.
-Most recently, the COVID-19 pandemic has pushed more customers to adopt on-demand grocery and meal delivery services due to widespread stay-at-home orders.
-Domino's Pizza, which is acclaimed for its delivery services, has reported a 16.1\% jump in U.S. same-store sales in the second quarter of 2020 \citep{dmno2020}.
-Pharmacy stores, such as Walgreens, are also expanding their delivery services so patients can receive their prescriptions in a matter of hours \citep{wal2021}.